Toyota Camry Insurance Rates

 Let our thorough guide serve as your main point of reference as you explore Toyota Camry car insurance quotes.
 Once you’re ready, be sure to enter your five-digit ZIP code to start comparing Toyota Camry insurance rates from multiple companies.

-U.S. average insurance prices for a Toyota Camry are $1,404 every 12 months with full coverage.
-Comprehensive costs around $282, collision costs $566, and liability coverage costs around $398.
-Liability-only coverage costs as low as $460 a year, with high-risk coverage costing around $3,054.
-Teen drivers pay the highest rates at $5,272 a year or more.
+The average auto insurance rates for a Toyota Camry are $1,404 annually for full coverage insurance.
+Comprehensive costs around $282, collision insurance costs $566, and liability insurance costs $398.
+Liability-only insurance costs as little as $460 a year, and high-risk driver insurance costs around $3,054.
+Teens cost the most to insure at up to $5,272 a year.

 Average premium for full coverage: $1,404

-Rates are based on $500 deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and for different Camry trim levels.
+Includes $500 deductible amounts, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and for different Camry trim levels.

-For a driver in their 40's, Toyota Camry insurance prices go from the cheapest price of $460 for liability-only coverage to a much higher rate of $3,054 for a policy for a high-risk driver.
+For the average 40-year-old driver, Toyota Camry insurance rates range from as cheap as $460 for basic liability insurance to a much higher rate of $3,054 for a driver that may need high-risk insurance.

-The ranges above demonstrate why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, rather than using price averages.
+The examples above illustrate why anyone shopping for car insurance should compare rates for a specific zip code and their own personal driving habits, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.